kainovaii/MineVote/README.md

 ## 🎨 Supported Colors

-The following color names are recognized and applied in custom interfaces or items (e.g., banners, shields, GUI):
+The following color names are recognized and applied in custom interfaces or items (banners):

 | Nom (String)     | DyeColor         |
 |------------------|------------------|